 48 Can You Build Up A Tolerance?

-Is it possible the amount of black seeds that used to work stops working after a period of time?
-I don't see any evidence for people building up a tolerance to black seeds.
+Is it possible the that dosage of black seeds that once worked doesn't anymore after a period of time?
+In other words, could you build up tolerance?
+I don't see any evidence for this.
 A few human studies have lasted a year and no mention of tolerance was discussed.

 49 Black Seed Oil And Toddlers